mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

     quantity capacitance = 100 * µF;
     ```

-# Minimal Viable Product (MVP) scope
+# Core Library Framework scope

 After a rough introduction of most of the features and abstractions in the library, it might be
-good to discuss the scope for the Minimal Viable Product (MVP).
+good to discuss the scope for the Core Library Framework.

 We have several significant features to consider here: